QData/DeepVHPPI/README.md

-# MoTr
-Motif Transformers for Predicting Protein-Protein Interactions Between a Novel Virus and Humans
+**Motif Transformers for Predicting Protein-Protein Interactions Between a Novel Virus and Humans**<br/>
+Jack Lanchantin, Arshdeek Sekhon, Clint Miller, Yanjun Qi <br/>

+Code and data to be released soon!